 I don’t have an axe to grind in the way that some will believe.
 I am thankful for those times and ways the Holy Spirit used my fundamentalist parents, teachers, and other assorted friends and authority figures to break my heart of stone and give me a heart of flesh.
 As I look back at past authority figures, it’s become clear to me that many of them were victims.
 That being said, fundamentalism has some deep flaws that unwittingly enable doubt and fear.
 Pulling out an even bigger brush, those same flaws are embedded within broader conservative evangelicalism.
 To that end, I’m going to ignore past (and possibly future) demands that I define fundamentalism.
 For starters, and paraphrasing Justice Potter, we all know it when we see it.
 Yes, there are different strands of fundamentalism.
 Different “camps” have differing and, at times, competing emphases.
 I’m fully aware of the history of the movement.
 Yet, among the differences exist several important points of contact, including an epistemology that is also found among broader evangelicalism because, frankly, it’s been one of (if not the) dominating epistemologies of America.
 Here’s what I mean.

-My critics likely responses to my anecdote about Plato reveals that they dismiss the role stories play in the formations of our beliefs.
+My critics likely responses to my anecdote about reading Plato reveals that they dismiss the role stories play in the formations of our beliefs.
 And I’m using “stories” broadly; cultural narratives that touch and shape our imaginations, perspectives, and emotions.
 You see, it doesn’t matter how often fundamentalists (or conservative evangelicals) deny the accusation of Neoplatonism, their arguments based on propositional statements are no match for the narrative of my upbringing, an upbringing that mirrors that of many others who are struggling with doubts or have outright rejected the faith of their fathers and mothers.